Iniquity Den's Dram – Bengal LancerDDBENGAL-700

 The Bengal Lancer - An unusal Den’s Dram

 Not many people appreciate that Vic and Ian have been making whisky longer than Starward, in fact longer than any other mainland Australian distillery except Bakery Hill.
 Over the last 18 years the boys have gained a bit of a reputation for producing outstanding, world class whiskies, particularly when they involve smoke.
 It is fair to say they have learnt a bit in their journey in spirit.

-Four of the barrel remnants from "Pirate Girls" were married and filled into a 4th fill, 100 litre, French Oak ex port cask, that had held a mysterious, limited release, independent bottling that shall for the time being remain undisclosed.
+Four of the barrel remnants from "Pirate Girls" were married and filled into a 4th fill, 100 litre, French Oak ex port cask, that had held a mysterious, limited release, independent bottling.
 That choice of cask for further maturation is the secret to the name, and to the unique and very interesting flavour profile of The Bengal Lancer.

 We only filled 100 x 700mL bottles of The Bengal Lancer and they are only available right here through our virtual cellar door.
 Normal members’ discounts apply.
 This bottling will be delivered in the Iniquity Z-Box that provides exceptional product protection whilst in transit.

 The nose is very busy with rose hip syrup, some floral notes, varnish, furniture oil, dark chocolate, milk chocolate, lemonade lollies and orange finishing up with some elder-flower.